keyvez/comfy/README_short.md

 Ready to dive in?
 Simply click on the 'Deploy' button.
 This will automatically set up ComfyUI with Flux.1-dev on your Runpod.io account, along with the default workflows, ComfyUI Manager, and Custom-Scripts.

 ## API
-See full README for more info on how to use the API: [ComfyUI with Flux.1-dev README](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/README.md)
+See full README for more info on how to use the API: [ComfyUI with Flux.1-dev README](https://github.com/keyvez/ComfyUI_with_Flux/blob/main/README.md)

-## JupyterLab
-See full README for more info on how to use JupyterLab: [ComfyUI with Flux.1-dev README](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/README.md)

 ## Note
 Patience is a virtue!
 This template includes all the files needed to run ComfyUI with Flux.1-dev, so it is a big file.
 The deployment process should take about 15 minutes to complete.